RamRamAndroid/ESP32Drone-CodeMatrix/README.md

 The latest version includes more GPIO pins, sensor mounts, LED indicators to make it easier to tinker with and program.
 The PCB frame design keeps it lightweight while reducing costs, making it one of the most affordable DIY drones available.

-### Note:- The Files Related To The Drone Are In The Folder Named Drone
+### Note:- The Files Related To The Drone Are In The Folder Named "Drone"

 ## Introduction Of CodeMatrix ESP32 Drone Positioning Module